python-bear/Sick-Set-Of-Bookmarklets/README.md

  - **Terminal**: Makes the page look like a retro terminal, with the background black, most images gone, most text green but links in red.
  - **Bring The Links**: Makes all text grey but links bright red, so you can see them more easily.
  - **Fall Diagonally**: Makes all objects on the current page fall in random directions and then reset and loop.

+#### Data ####

+ - **Transpose Tables**: Transposes all tables on the page (makes the rows into the columns and vice-versa at the same instant).
+ - **Index Table Rows**: Adds a new column at the start of each table that has an index in it for each row starting at 1 and not including the heading/top row.
+ - **Character And Word Count**: Opens a message box that tells you the number of characters currently on the page and the number of spaces (approximation of the number of words).
+ - **View Cookies**: Will show the contents of the cookies from the page in a popup.
+ - **Zap Cookies**: Deletes the cookies of the current page.

 #### Sites ####